cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 been added to the profile, but neither has had `UnitMultiplier` selected in the attribute's definition on the **"Add/Remove"** tab.
 Until at least one of them does so, `UnitMultiplier` remains entirely unresolved and is rendered fully pink/red.
-The two red arcs — one from `Measurement` and one from `Control` — each represent the same underlying problem on their respective attribute definitions.
+The two red arcs, one from `Measurement` and one from `Control`, each represent the same underlying problem on their respective attribute definitions.